Dwood15/Tempera/README.md

   ### Step 1: Install Prerequisites

   - DirectX June 2010 SDK - https://www.microsoft.com/en-us/download/details.aspx?id=6812
-    - While we have attempted to investigate moving
+    - While I have attempted to investigate moving off this DXSDK Redist, there's a certain API which is available in the Jun 2010 variant which is not available in the "new" windows 10 variants.
+(TODO: Update this README with more specific details)

   - MSVC Build tools - (Visual Studio not required) - https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16
     - Windows 10 SDK - (10.0.18362.0 or newer)